-12.1 Universities will be further consulted when the general panel guidelines and panel-specific criteria and working methods are developed in the first half of 2024.
-To facilitate panel formation with a view to matching the panel expertise with the submissions as far as possible, universities will be invited to indicate their submission intentions and provide estimations in finer details, e.g. estimated number of submissions and eligible staff, main areas/keywords of their research submissions, and estimated volume of submissions in languages other than English, under each unit of assessment, tentatively by the third quarter of 2024.
+12.1 Universities will be further consulted when the general panel guidelines and panel-specific criteria and working methods are developed in the third quarter of 2024.
+To facilitate panel formation with a view to matching the panel expertise with the submissions as far as possible, universities will be invited to indicate their submission intentions and provide estimations in finer details, e.g. estimated number of submissions and eligible staff, main areas/keywords of their research submissions, and estimated volume of submissions in languages other than English, under each unit of assessment, tentatively by end-2024.